kimonkremizas/count-trackula/README.md

 - Run **broadcastExitCW.py** after you set up the Raspberry Pi with the SenseHAT in an Exit door that opens clockwise.
 - Run **broadcastExitCounterCW.py** after you set up the Raspberry Pi with the SenseHAT in an Exit door that opens counter-clockwise.

-- Run **broadcast_random.py** if you want to broadcast a message containing either an Entrance or an Exit signal.
+- Run **broadcast_random.py** if you want to broadcast a message containing either an Entrance or an Exit signal without the need to own a SenseHAT.
+This is to be used for testing purposes.